Monks in the Computer Age

 Jan.
 06, 1995

 LEESBURG, Va.
-(AP) _ Ever since St. Benedict prescribed ``prayer and work'' for monks in the first century, most of their labors have remained age-old tasks like copying manuscripts, farming and raising animals.
+(AP) _ Since St. Benedict prescribed the rule of ``prayer and work'' for monks in the first century, most of their labors have been age-old tasks like copying manuscripts, farming and raising animals.

 Now 30 monks and nuns at six monasteries are using computers in their efforts to lead productive _ and pious _ lives.